spencerhaugh/segment-docs/src/connections/storage/catalog/snowflake/index.md

 The Segment Snowflake destination creates its own schemas and tables, so it's recommended to create a new database for this purpose to avoid name conflicts with existing data.

+To create a database using the UI:
+1. From the Snowflake homepage, select the Databases icon.
+2. Select the **Create...** button.
+3. In the Create Database dialog, enter a name for your warehouse.
+4. Click **Finish**.

 ![](images/create_database.png)

+To create a database using SQL:
+1. From the Snowflake homepage, select the Warehouses icon.
+2. Select the **Create...** button.
+3. In the Create Warehouse dialog, enter a name for your warehouse and select **Show SQL**.
+4. Click **Select SQL** to copy the SQL, and click **Close** to be returned to the databases panel.

 ```sql
 CREATE DATABASE "SEGMENT_EVENTS";